Grace Under Fire: Premise

 Grace Under Fire, produced by Carsey-Werner, was part of a wave of shows in the late 1980s and 1990s that were built around a comedian (and in some cases, closely based on his or her comedy routine).
 Many of Carsey-Werner's shows were based on nontraditional, non-nuclear families.

 Grace Under Fire followed a similar formula, set in the small fictitious town of Victory, Missouri; Butler starred as Grace Kelly, a divorced single mother and recovering alcoholic.
 The show begins after the main character divorces her abusive alcoholic husband of eight years in an attempt to start life anew and prevent her children from making the same mistakes she did.
 The show revolved around Grace; her children, mischievous Quentin (Noah Segan, pilot; Jon Paul Steuer, seasons 1–3; Sam Horrigan, seasons 4–5), happy-go-lucky Libby (Kaitlin Cullum), and infant Patrick (Dylan and Cole Sprouse); her happily married best friends and neighbors, Nadine and Wade Swoboda (Julie White and Casey Sander); and the town's bachelor pharmacist, Russell Norton (Dave Thomas).

-In the first three seasons Grace's chosen line of work, post-divorce was operating pipelines at the local oil refinery, where she had a second family of fellow crew workers.
-Among them were Dougie Boudreau (Walter Olkewicz), Vic (Dave Florek), and Carl (Louis Mandylor).
-Their boss was Bill Davis (Charles Hallahan).
-Both Bill and Carl were dropped after the first season; while Carl had not had a permanent on-screen replacement, the crew's new boss was John Shirley (Paul Dooley) starting in the second season.
+In the first three seasons, Grace operates pipelines at the local oil refinery, where she has a second family of fellow crew workers.
+Among them are Dougie Boudreau (Walter Olkewicz), Vic (Dave Florek), and Carl (Louis Mandylor).
+Their boss is Bill Davis (Charles Hallahan).
+Both Bill and Carl were dropped after the first season, with John Shirley (Paul Dooley) taking over as Grace's boss in the second season.

-Russell's friendship with Grace, and their on-and-off dating rituals, became a running theme in the series.
-Throughout their friendship, they often dated other people; for a time in 1994, Grace dated Ryan Sparks (William Fichtner), a quirky chemist who worked in the oil refinery's labs.
-In season three, Grace entered into a relationship with suave plant executive Rick Bradshaw (Alan Autry).
-As with Ryan, the affair between Grace and Rick occurred despite their radically different places in the company ladder.
-They broke up at the end of season three, although Rick returned in season four to see if their romance could be rekindled.
+Russell's friendship with Grace and their on-and-off dating rituals are a running theme in the series.
+Throughout their friendship, they often date other people; for a time, Grace dates Ryan Sparks (William Fichtner), a quirky chemist who works in the oil refinery's labs.
+In season three, Grace enters into a relationship with suave plant executive Rick Bradshaw (Alan Autry).
+As with Ryan, the affair between Grace and Rick occurs despite their radically different places in the company ladder.
+They break up at the end of season three, although Rick later returns to see if their romance can be rekindled.

-In season four, Grace began taking college classes at night, paid for by her workplace.
-When the plant decided to stop funding her education about halfway through the season, Grace decided to quit the oil refinery and return to school full-time, as she only needed a few months of concentrated classes to graduate.
-The remainder of season four featured Grace as a full-time student, and towards the end of the season, she did, in fact, graduate.
-In the season finale, Grace took an entry-level position with an ad agency.
+In season four, Grace begins taking college classes at night, paid for by her workplace.
+When the plant stops funding her education, Grace quits the oil refinery and returns to school full-time, as she only needs a few months of concentrated classes to graduate.
+The remainder of season four features Grace as a full-time student, and she graduates near the end of the season.
+In the season finale, Grace takes an entry-level position with an ad agency.